This post may contain affiliate links. Please read my disclosure policy.

 Once baked, allow the pie to cool for at least 30 minutes before slicing.
 Serve warm or at room temperature for the best flavor!

-Garnish this stunning summer tomato pie with additional fresh basil leaves, other herbs, and extra bacon crumbles sprinkled on top.
+Garnish this stunning savory southern tomato pie with additional fresh basil leaves, other herbs, and extra bacon crumbles sprinkled on top.
 Oh, and perhaps a dollop of sour cream — YUM!

 Frequently asked questions